troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 \vec v &= \frac{0.5 {\rm m}}{1 {\rm s}} \hat x \\
 \vec v &= \left(0.5, 0, 0\right) {\rm m/s}
 ```
+where the arrow indicates the limit as the changes become very small.
 Therefore, the rock has a velocity of 0.5 m/s along the $x$-direction.
 In the first line of equation {eq}`eqn:momentumandcm:constveleq`, the derivative after the arrow corresponds to when $\Delta x$ and $\Delta t$ become infinitesimal changes.
 Rearranging the first line of equation {eq}`eqn:momentumandcm:constveleq` we see that the rock moves a small increment $\Delta x$ each increment of time $\Delta t$
 ```{math}
 \Delta x = v\Delta t
 ```